England captain Harry Kane ‘staying at Tottenham this summer’

 However, Spurs’ stance was always that the 28-year-old was not for sale and City failed to put in a bid that tempted them to change their mind.

-And now, with less than a week of the summer transfer window remaining, Kane has accepted that he will be not leaving, having made his first appearance of the season against Wolves on Sunday, where he was given a hero’s welcome by the fans.
+And now, with less than a week of the summer transfer window remaining, Kane has accepted that he will be not leaving.

+He says he is “100 per cent focused” on the club and thanked the fans for their reaction to him when he made his first appearance of the season at Wolves on Sunday.

+Kane tweeted: “It was incredible to see the reception from the Spurs fans on Sunday and to read some of the messages of support I’ve had in the last few weeks.

 It was incredible to see the reception from the Spurs fans on Sunday and to read some of the messages of support I've had in the last few weeks. 👏⚽